StreetCommunityProgrammer/metaphore/README.md

     <h1 align="center">Metaphore</h1>
     <p align="center">Public Collections of Metaphore our Freestylers accross the world.
 Gain knowledge with unusual perspective from our Punk members.</p>
     <p align="center">
-    Every Punk can make any contributions to share your styles and unsual <s>code snippet</s> metaphor that belived it's something <s>wrong</s> different in traditional theory or usual business, but it's work!
-That our <b>Punk Freestyle Engineer</b>.
+    Every Punk can make contributions to share their styles and unusual <s>code snippet</s> that are believed to be different from traditional theory or usual business, but they work!
+That's our <b>Punk Freestyle Engineer</b>.
 Welcome to the Street Community Programmer.
     </p>
     <p align="center"><strong><a href="https://metaphore.vercel.app">See it in action!</a></strong></p>
 </p>